Honduras in World War II: Fascist sympathizers

 Honduras had certain supporters of fascism and German national socialism in the political leadership as well as in civil life.
 The sympathy of a sector of the Honduran population with the German people was easy to understand during the time.
-The German immigrants were forerunners of national trade from the south to the nort coast, and most of the trade of San Pedro had commercial relations with coffee import and export houses owned by notorious German families.
+The German immigrants were forerunners of national trade from the south to the north coast, and most of the trade of San Pedro had commercial relations with coffee import and export houses owned by notorious German families.
 Also many of the German people introduced new methods of production on national soil.

 In the city of San Pedro Sula, the birthday of the German Fuhrer was celebrated by hanging flags with swastikas from balconies and windows on Third Avenue, in homage and admiration for Adolf Hitler.
 It is recorded that many newborns in the years of the war with the name of Adolf went out of sympathy for the leader of the Third Reich, some even bore the full name of the Chancellor of the Third Reich.
 There are also rumors that on one occasion German Kriegsmarine submariners were helped by Honduran residents to supply them with gasoline and food in the Moskitia region.

 Deterioration of diplomatic relations with the Axis

 Diplomatic relations between Honduras and the Axis nations would remain in place until 1941, even though after 1939 relations between Honduras and Germany began to deteriorate after the Third Reich decided to invade the Polish republic together with the Soviet Union and enter the war with the United Kingdom by launching airstrikes on London.
 Poland was one of the main commercial partners of Honduras in addition to having diplomatic agreements dating from the nineteenth century.
-Polish immigrants also added to the Anglo-Saxon Honduran community that was extensive on the north coast in the Bay Islands.

-In April 1941, the German consul in Tegucigalpa, Christian Zinsser, was expelled under a series of controversial events and under reports of having ties to the Gestapo.
+Polish immigrants also added to the Anglo-Saxon Honduran community that was extensive on the north coast in the Bay Islands.In April 1941, the German consul in Tegucigalpa, Christian Zinsser, was expelled under a series of controversial events and under reports of having ties to the Gestapo.
 Honduras, along with other Central American nations such as Nicaragua, El Salvador, Guatemala, and Costa Rica would end up declaring war on all members of the Axis Powers in December 12, 1941.
 That same day, the Japanese would capture a merchant ship belonging to Honduras in the Republic of China that would be renamed by the Japanese as the Ekkai Maru.